Xblock.utils#

 from xblock.utils.studio_editable import StudioEditableXBlockMixin

-This mixin will automatically generate a working studio_view
+This mixin will automatically generate a working studio_view form

 that allows content authors to edit the fields of your XBlock.
 To use,